hesamedn/hesamedn.github.io/_pages/cv.md

 * Simulation 1D diffusion equation.
 * The Hodgkin–Huxley model.
 * Study of the national economy with Nonlinear Dynamical models.
 * Monte carlo study of the percolation in two-dimensional.
-* Numerical integration

 **Bachelor Projects**:
 * The Monte-Carlo approach to the study of the integro-differential equations.
 * Linear and Polynomial interpolation.
+* Numerical integration.

 ## Research Interests
 * Nonequilibrium Roughening in Surface Growth,